tldr-pages/tldr/pages/common/hsw-cli.md

 > The command line REST tool for the Handshake wallet.
 > More information: <https://npmjs.com/package/hs-client>.

-- Unlock the current wallet:
+- Unlock the current wallet (timeout in seconds):

 `hsw-cli unlock {{passphrase}} {{timeout}}`